SRFleming/Slimey-Business-Game/README.md

 * [References](#references)

 ### Game Summary
 The development of “Slimey Business: The Slimeaggeddon” started with deciding what type of game we wanted to make.
-Our final decision fell on a simple shooting game, where the protagonist will fight against attacking monsters.
+Our final decision fell on a simple shooting game, where the protagonist will fight against waves of attacking monsters.

 The main storyline behind the game is simple; defend yourself to survive.
-The game starts with the player waking up in the middle of a forest, surrounded by slimes and other evil creatures.
+It starts with the player waking up in the middle of a forest, surrounded by slimes and other evil creatures.
 The main character suffers from memory loss and cannot remember how he got there.
 Suddenly, the character feels as if the gun wants to send him a message, a warning of danger in his surroundings.
 The character must pick up a weapon and defend himself to survive.
-The player will experience waves of enemies with increasing difficulty.
-After he has defeated the enemies in the forest, the journey continues to the desert and a winter land.
-Finally, the player must defeat the main boss to complete the game.
+The player will experience waves of enemies, with increasing difficulty.
+After he has defeated the enemies in the forest, the journey continues to the desert and finally to the snowy mountains.
+At the top of the mountain the player must defeat the boss to win the game.

-The player has to control the movement using the WASD keys to control the main character.
-In addition, the mouse is used to aim while shooting with a left click.
+The WASD keys control the movement of the character while the mouse controls the rotation of the player and thus the aim of the gun.
+Players can left click to shoot the gun.
+Power-ups are scattered across each map and can be picked up to increase damage, speed or attack speed for that map.

 ### Technologies
 Project is created with: